georgi2411/simply-newtab/README.md

-# Simply New Tab - Chrome Extension
+# Simply New Tab - Browser Extension